epsil/gll/README.md

 The repository also includes the full text of the article in [GitHub Flavored Markdown](http://github.github.com/github-flavored-markdown/).
 I welcome suggestions and improvements!
 Feel free to open an issue on the [bug tracker](https://github.com/epsil/gll/issues), or to fork the repository.
 You can also contact me, Vegard Øye, at `vegard (underline) oye (at) hotmail (dot) com`.

 The article aims to be an accessible introduction to the ideas found in the papers [Memoization in Top-Down Parsing](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.14.3000) by Mark Johnson and [Generalized Parser Combinators](http://www.cs.uwm.edu/~dspiewak/papers/generalized-parser-combinators.pdf) by Daniel Spiewak.
 If you are interested in the topic, I especially recommend you to read Spiewak's paper.
-It is a very good paper.
+It is very good.
 Other reading suggestions are provided at the end.

 Introduction
 ------------

-Traditional parser combinators cannot handle left-recursive grammars, such as the following grammar for left-associative arithmetic on 0's and 1's:
+Traditional top-down parsers cannot handle all recursive grammars, even if recursion may be the most natural way to express the language.
+An example is the following grammar for left-associative arithmetic on 0's and 1's:

 ```
 expr -> expr "+" num